What's new on our site today!

 Mataco Indian Language (Wichi)

-Mataco is a Matacoan language of South America,
+Mataco is a Matacoan language of South America.

-spoken by 40,000 people in Argentina and Bolivia.
+Mataco is spoken by 40,000 people in Argentina and Bolivia.
 It has SVO word order.

 Language Museum: Mataco Wichí Lhamtés Vejoz: